Lemon-Basil Grilled Shrimp & Couscous

 - Thread shrimp onto metal or soaked wooden skewers.
 Moisten a paper towel with cooking oil; using long-handled tongs, rub on grill rack to coat lightly.
 Grill shrimp, covered, over medium-high heat 2-3 minutes on each side or until shrimp turn pink.

 - Remove shrimp from skewers; toss with reserved dressing.
 Serve with couscous.
-Sprinkle with lemon peel and remaining basil.
-Yield: 6 servings.
+Sprinkle with lemon zest and remaining basil.